csula/cs590-fall-2015/README.md

 ## Announcements

+**12/06/2015**

+For those who are interested developing a mobile application, consider watching [this video](https://www.hakkalabs.co/articles/mobile-app-development-clojurescript-cordova#!).
+It describes clojurescript and cordova.

 **12/04/2015**

 The [Project Description](documents/final-project/project.md) is up.
 Please take a look at it if you have questions.
 Good luck!